 Mashyiga hill, found in present-day Karama Sector, is surrounded by other heritage sites including Igishubi cya Muganza, the natural forest of Urukaragata and Cubi hills.
 Other sites found in the area are Ikiryamo cy’Inzovu, Ibiti Bitanu and Ijuru rya Kamonyi.
 Seems like I need to deviate from the highway more often.

 The author is visiting all 30 districts of Rwanda.
-His tour of Kamonyi is sponsored by Ikaze Rwanda Tours & Travel, The Peakspot Lodge and The Click Creations.
+His tour of Kamonyi is sponsored by Ikaze Rwanda Tours & Travel, The Click Creations and Exposure.